Chart Color Schemes

 Claremont's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low across both younger and older age cohorts

-Claremont has 26.6% residents aged 65 and over (2,820 people), higher than Greater Perth's 21.5%.
-Seniors' health outcomes are strong, outperforming the general population.
+Claremont has a higher proportion of seniors aged 65 and over at 26.6% (2,820 people) than Greater Perth's 21.5%.
+Despite this, health outcomes among seniors are strong, outperforming the general population in health metrics.

 Frequently Asked Questions - Health